karam94/aspnetcore-vue/README.md

 * Upgrade from Vue.js 2.0 to Vue.js 3.0.
 * Integrate Vue.js 3.0 CLI usage.
 * Install [Vuex-Persist](https://github.com/championswimmer/vuex-persist) as this will allow the optional out of the box ability to persist your Vuex state to Cookies or LocalStorage.
+* Further develop nav-menu component to also cater for mobile devices with a hamburger dropdown.

 # Credits
 Huge shoutout to [Mark Pieszak](https://github.com/MarkPieszak/) and his [aspnetcore-Vue-starter](https://github.com/MarkPieszak/aspnetcore-Vue-starter) template that this project is based on, alongside all the contributors that have aided that [project](https://github.com/MarkPieszak/aspnetcore-Vue-starter).